Muthu-Palaniyappan-OL/watch-dog-ai/README.md

 </p>
 <p align="center">
     <em>

+## DISCLAIMER ⚠️

+We currently lack support for live capturing due to resource constraints.
+However, we do support [CCTV Chat](https://watch-dog-ai.backend.stream/dashboard/watchdog-chat) functionality only with the **Sai Home Camera 1 (Live)**.

+Feel free to try our backend locally!

+---

 In today's world, security is a top priority for both individuals and organizations.
 Our project presents a smart surveillance solution that leverages the capabilities of artificial intelligence 🤖 and the Llama 3.2 90B Vision model 🦙 to revolutionize video monitoring.
 With a staggering market size of $54.42 billion 💰 and a CAGR of 8.5% 📈, the demand for advanced surveillance systems is higher than ever.

 Our system monitors live video feeds 🎥 in real time, utilizing cutting-edge AI algorithms to detect unusual activities and enhance security measures.
 We employ the Llama 3.2 90B Vision model through our AI/ML API, allowing us to analyze and interpret video data with remarkable precision.
 This integration empowers the system to effectively identify key activities, including unusual behavior 🚨, crowd density 👥, vehicle movement 🚗, and animal presence 🐾.